wojtekwalczak/data_science_primer/README.md

 #### Linear algebra

-* \[[book](http://www.amazon.com/Linear-Algebra-Step-Kuldeep-Singh/dp/0199654441)\] _Linear Algebra: Step by Step_ by Kuldeep Singh
+* \[[book](http://www.amazon.com/Linear-Algebra-Step-Kuldeep-Singh/dp/0199654441)\] _Linear Algebra: Step by Step_ by Kuldeep Singh - There are tons of linear algebra books out there but most of them aren't really helpful for people without technical background.
+Kuldeep Singh's book is light enough to get you started, although I strongly advice reading it along with Norman Wildberger's lectures listed below.
+These two sources will give enough linear algebra skills, unless your aim is to invent some ground breaking calculations.
 * \[[youtube](https://www.youtube.com/playlist?list=PL01A21B9E302D50C1)\] _WildLinAlg: A geometric course in Linear Algebra_ by Norman J. Wildberger - I really appreciate the strong geometric focus in Norman Wildberger's lectures.
 It really helps in grasping the concepts.
+Also, you should be informed that Norman Wildberger's aim isn't to offer you yet another classical linear algebra course.
+There's a lot of personal touch in these materials.
+And I doubt that's a flaw.

 #### Statistics